Safety

 5. Event Structures and Securing Safety

-All structures brought to the event area – such as tents and canopies, gates, and stages – must be safely secured so they can withstand weather conditions like wind, rain, and snow.
+All structures brought to the event area – such as tents, canopies, portals, and stage constructions – must be securely fastened to withstand weather conditions (wind, rain, snow).

 6. Instructing the staff